A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

 Next, we discuss the limitations and generalizations of Corollary \ref{ccsa}.

-\begin{remark}[Subharmonic addition for variable coefficient subequations] In the constant coefficient setting, the quasi-convex approximation preserves $\call F$-subharmonicity.
-This is essentually due to validity of the translation property of Proposition \ref{elemprop} (\emph{viii}), which one loses when passing to nonconstant coefficients (as seen at the end of the proof of this proposition).
-In the variable coefficient setting, one can extend the quasi-convex approximation technique to obtain the subharmonic addition theorem and its consequences provided that the variable coefficient subequation $\call F$ is both {\em $\call M$-monotone} (for some monotonicty cone subequation $\call M$) and {\em fiberegular}.
+\begin{remark}[Subharmonic addition for variable coefficient subequations] \sid{fiberegular|seeonly{property, fiberegularity}}\sid{property!fiberegularity} In the constant coefficient setting, the semiconvex approximation preserves \Fd subharmonicity.
+This is essentially due to validity of the translation property (viii) of Proposition~\ref{elemprop}, which one loses when passing to nonconstant coefficients (as seen at the end of the proof of that proposition).
+In the variable coefficient setting, one can extend the semiconvex approximation technique to obtain the subharmonic addition theorem and its consequences provided that the variable coefficient subequation $\call F$ is both {\em $\call M$-monotone} (for some monotonicty cone subequation $\call M$) and {\em fiberegular}.

-The $\call M$-monotonicty of $\call F$ always holds for variable coefficient pure second order and gradient-free subequations, but when there is gradient dependence, one also needs {\em directionality}, as studied in \cite{cprdir}.
-Moreover, in this case, the assupmtion of $\call M$-monotonicity is also needed for the monotonicity-duality method for proving the comparison principle, as noted in Remark \ref{rem:SAT_CC}.
+The $\call M$-monotonicty of $\call F$ always holds for variable coefficient pure second order and gradient-free subequations, but when there is gradient dependence, one also needs {\em directionality}, as studied in \cite{cprdir}. \sid{property!directionality} Moreover, in this case, the assumption of $\call M$-monotonicity is also needed for the monotonicity-duality method for proving the comparison principle, as noted in Remark \ref{rem:SAT_CC}.

-The fiberegularity of $\call F$ is just the continuity of the fiber map $\Theta: X \to \wp(\call J^2)$ defined by $\Theta_x:= \call F_x$ for each $x \in X$.
-Using this regularity property and the $\call M$-monotonicity, one can replace the translation property by the {\em uniform translation property}, which roughly speaking means that \emph{\em if $u \in \call F(\Omega)$, then there are small $C^2$ strictly $\call F$-subharmonic perturbations of \underline{all small translates} of $u$ which belong to $\call F(\Omega_{\delta})$}, where $\Omega_{\delta}:= \{ x \in \Omega: d(x, \partial \Omega) > \delta \}$ (see Theorem 3.3 of \cite{cprdir} for a precise statement and the proof).
-This uniform translation property was developed first in the variable coefficient pure second order case in \cite{cpaux} and generalized to the variable gradient-free case in \cite{cpmain}, where we stress again that the needed $\call M$ monotonicity holds in these two gradient-free cases. \end{remark}
+The fiberegularity of $\call F$ is just the continuity (with respect to the Hausdorff metric) of the fiber map $\Theta: X \to \scr P(\call J^2)$ defined by $\Theta_x\defeq \call F_x$ for each $x \in X$.
+Using this regularity property and the $\call M$-monotonicity, one can replace the translation property by a {\em uniform translation property},\sid{property!translation!uniform} which roughly speaking means that \emph{\em if $u \in \call F(\Omega)$, then there are small $C^2$ strictly \Fd subharmonic perturbations of {all small translates} of $u$ which belong to $\call F(\Omega_{\delta})$}, where $\Omega_{\delta}\defeq \{ x \in \Omega: d(x, \partial \Omega) > \delta \}$ (see \cite[Theorem~3.3]{cprdir} for a precise statement and the proof).
+This uniform translation property was developed first in the variable coefficient pure second order case in \cite{cpaux} and generalized to the variable gradient-free case in \cite{cpmain}, where we stress again that the needed $\call M$-monotonicity holds in these two gradient-free cases. \end{remark}

-\section{Comparison principles}
+\chapter{Comparison principles}